It’s no secret that Britain’s democratic procedures are a little arcane – and that's no clearer than today, the state opening of parliament.

-And one bit of procedure that particularly confused people today was the presence of Black Rod - not a villain from some sort of comic book film, but the Queen’s representative in Parliament.
+No, that's not a villain from some sort of comic book film, but the King's representative in Parliament.

-Black Rod marched up to the doors of the Commons, had them slammed in her face before they were reopened for her to solemnly trot down the hall and introduce the Queen’s speech - which wasn’t the Queen’s speech.
-Look, it’s all just weird, isn’t it?
-And people wonder why parliament can seem stuffy and unrepresentative?
+Black Rod traditionally marches up to the doors of the Commons, and they are slammed in her face.
+Then, they are reopened for her to solemnly trot down the hall and introduce the King's speech.

-Anyway, there is some method to the madness and we’ve unravelled it.
+It's all a bit weird, isn’t it?
+However, there is some method to the madness, so we’ve unravelled it.

 Black Rod enters the Commons to request MPs walk across the building to enter the House of Lords for the Queen\u2019s Speech, a key tradition in the state opening of Parliament http://bloom.bg/3srLLZ0\u00a0pic.twitter.com/8XfYvfjhD3

 Black Rod is the Chief Lady Usher to the Sovereign and an officer of the Order of the Garter, a role spanning parliament and the Royal household that dates back to 1348.